Simple relaxation techniques

 Please note – these are only guidelines, not a set of rules.
 The most important thing is that you find a style and rhythm of breathing that feels calming and soothing to you.
 So vary the length of breaths, whether you breathe your nose or mouth, and so on, to find the approach that works best for you.

 1. Find somewhere private and quiet, then sit comfortably and close your eyes.
 Turn off your phone so you won't be disturbed.
-Take a deep breath through your nose to a slow count of three.
-It can be helpful to count each number in your mind as you breathe, so thinking One, two, three on each breath.
+Take a deep breath through your nose to a slow count of four.
+It can be helpful to count each number in your mind as you breathe, so thinking One, two, three, four on each breath.

-2. Exhale through your nose to a slow count of three.
+2. Exhale through your nose to a slow count of four.

 3. Continue to breathe slowly, deeply and evenly, in and out through your nose.
 If you are breathing deeply, you should naturally feel your abdomen rising on the in-breath and falling on the out-breath – don’t force this or worry if your abdomen isn’t moving.
 Breathing slowly and deeply is the most important thing.